ihuzaifashoukat/seo-analyzer/README.md

 Contributions are welcome!
 Whether it's bug fixes, feature additions, or documentation improvements, please feel free to fork the repository, make your changes, and submit a pull request.

-Please read `CONTRIBUTING.md` (to be created) for details on our code of conduct and the process for submitting pull requests.
+Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

 ## 📜 License